wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 <span style="color:red">DO NOT PASS HERE IF YOU HAVEN'T SUCCESSFULLY COMPLETED EITHER STEP 1 (beginner) **OR** STEP2 (expert) ACCORDING TO YOUR EXPERIENCE</span>

-Once you clicked "**Create Linode**" according to the mandatory steps above the default demo application built with joomla and community builder will deploy which will take some minutes.
+Once you clicked "**Create Linode**" according to the mandatory steps above the default demo application built with Joomla and Community Builder will deploy which will take some minutes.

 Once the build is completed (or earlier if you like, once the build machine is up and pingable) you can get the IP address of your build machine through the Linode GUI system (in my case: 172.237.116.127)